day8/re-frame/docs/clojurescript.md

-In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (later adopted by other functional languages), and he did it well away from acedemia, because he wanted a pragmatic language for commercial developers.
+In the years leading up to 2010, Rich Hickey created Clojure, introducing a number of key inovations (later adopted by other functional languages), and he did it well away from acedemia, because he wanted to create a pragmatic language for commercial developers.

 Overall, Clojure is a foliated masterpiece.